aabbtree77/miniguestlog/README.md

 ## MongoDB Atlas

-I have used two ways to access MongoDB Atlas: (i) Chrome, and (ii) MongoDB Compass on Ubuntu 22.04.
+One can access MongoDB Atlas in two ways: (i) Chrome, and (ii) MongoDB Compass on Ubuntu 22.04.

 The Chrome GUI occasionally is disfunctional with